Khaliun-beep/Data-Analysis-Portfolio/README.md

 - Name: Name of the product.

 **Tools and Technologies**

-- R: The primary programming language used for data analysis.
+- **R**: The primary programming language used for data analysis.
-tidyverse: A collection of R packages used for data manipulation and visualization.
+- **tidyverse**: A collection of R packages used for data manipulation and visualization.
-ggplot2: A data visualization package in R used for creating plots and charts.
+- **ggplot2**: A data visualization package in R used for creating plots and charts.

 **Key Insights**

-Sales Volume vs. Price: The scatter plot illustrates the relationship between sales volume and price across different product categories.
+- **Sales Volume vs. Price**: The scatter plot illustrates the relationship between sales volume and price across different product categories.
 This visualization helps identify trends and patterns in how price impacts sales performance. <br>

-Impact of Promotions: The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
+- **Impact of Promotions**: The boxplot of sales volume by promotion status reveals how promotional activities influence sales.
 This insight is crucial for understanding the effectiveness of promotional strategies.

-Product Category Performance: The bar plot showing the average sales volume by product category provides a comparative view of sales performance across different categories.
+- **Product Category Performance**: The bar plot showing the average sales volume by product category provides a comparative view of sales performance across different categories.
 This helps in identifying which categories drive higher sales.

 **Visualizations**

-Scatter Plot: Displays the relationship between sales volume and price, colored by product category.
+- **Scatter Plot**: Displays the relationship between sales volume and price, colored by product category.
-Boxplot: Compares sales volume by promotion status to assess the impact of promotions on sales.
+- **Boxplot**: Compares sales volume by promotion status to assess the impact of promotions on sales.
-Bar Plot: Shows the average sales volume by product category, highlighting which categories perform best in terms of sales.
+- **Bar Plot**: Shows the average sales volume by product category, highlighting which categories perform best in terms of sales.

 ## Education